dair68/connect-four/README.md

 # connect-four

-## Redeeming myself with Java
+A Java connect four application, featuring a console version of the game, smart and dumb AI's, and a GUI version of the game.

-This project was originally a homework assignment for PIC20A, a class I took at UCLA.
-For the assignment, I was tasked with making a connect four app with the following features: a command-line version of the game, dumb and smart AI's, and a graphical user interface.
-Although the first two features came eventually with trial and error, I unfortunately was not able to get the GUI working back then.
+This project was originally a homework assignment for PIC20A at UCLA.
+Although I successfully implemented the backend, I was unfortunately not able to get the GUI working at the time.
+Since school ended, I have brushed up on Java and rebuilt the whole thing from scratch to give you the thing you see now.

-Since school has ended, I have vowed to revisit the connect four assignment to redeem myself.
-After brushing up on Java and rebuilding the whole thing from scratch, what you see here is a connect four application complete with a command-line game, dumb and smart AI's, and most importantly, a graphical user interface!

-It's nice to be able sleep at night.
-In the future, I hope to add tougher AI, and possibly animations.
+Overall, I am pleased to have redeemed myself for PIC20A.
+In the future, I hope to add tougher AI and possibly even animations.

 Download the game from [this page](https://github.com/dair68/connect-four/releases)